 The grizzly bear is the cornerstone of the North Cascades Ecosystem.

 With the recovery of a healthy grizzly bear population, the North Cascades ecosystem would again be home to all its major native carnivores, an opportunity remaining for few places in the world.
-Not only would a healthy grizzly bear population help to restore the natural environment of the North Cascades, but the species is also culturally important for many Native American tribes and Canadian First Nations in the region.
+Not only would a healthy grizzly bear population help to restore the natural environment of the North Cascades, but the species is also culturally important to many Native American tribes and Canadian First Nations in the region.

 The North Cascades Ecosystem in the Pacific Northwest, anchored by North Cascades National Park, is the only remaining grizzly bear habitat on the West Coast of the contiguous United States.
 But while grizzlies have lived in the North Cascades for approximately 20,000 years, today the North Cascades grizzly is the most at-risk bear population in North America.